-These are beehaviors associated with violation of school rules, which may or may not take place on school grounds or during school-related activities.
+Behaviors associated with violation of school rules, which may or may not take place on school grounds or during school-related activities.
 This includes conduct that is not consistent with common sense standards aligned with policies and practices of SDJ affiliates (WIAA, Big 8 Conference, National Honor Society, and the like).
-Multiple or repeated Tier 1 violations may result in increased severity of consequences and/or a Tier II distinction.
+Multiple or repeated Tier 1 violations may result in increased severity of consequences and/or a Tier 2 distinction.